 How you are giving back to your community locally and globally can impact customer perception of your brand and create a strong loyalty.

 And, today's startups are taking their social responsibility to new heights.
-We all know that you have to keep the balance of things and you can't get without giving.
-Today, we see so many large corporations that have become so out of touch with their community.
-There was a time when corporate responsibility was more about the environment and their community then whether the products they're manufacturing are safe or not.
+While having a social mission can create great messaging and campaigns, we all know that you have to keep the balance of things and that you can't get without giving.
+For many decades, we saw so many large corporations that have become so out of touch with their community, audience and customers.
+There was a time when corporate responsibility was understanding the potential impact the company has on the environment and local community.
+However, today, they are taking that a step further.

-While it's today's small businesses and entrepreneurs who are leading the way in their dedication to the community and local and national charities into their business plans right away, enterprises are seeing the positivity that that their Corporate Responsibility can have and are following suit creating their own departments solely focused on their commitments and contributions to their local and global communities.
+While it is today's small businesses and entrepreneurs who are leading the way in their dedication to the community and local and national charities into their business plans right away, enterprises are seeing the positivity that that their Corporate Responsibility can have and are following suit creating their own departments solely focused on their commitments and contributions to their local and global communities.

 They want to see companies coming in and making a positive impact on the community and its residents.
+They want to know that companies care.
 It has become harder over the years for me to generate news for national charities in different markets, so when a business partners to make a difference, it can drive positive PR for both parties.

 Years ago I managed a 25-city campaign for Jim Beam Brands' DeKuyper Pucker Schnapps.
 It was a longest kiss challenge (get it?
 Pucker, kiss?) and winners took home $1,000.
 The entrance fee was a recommended donation to a local charity and we had representatives on hand to assist in managing the event.
-In turn, the company donated an extra $1,000 to each charity.
+In turn, the company donated an extra $1,000 to each charity on top of the entrance fee.
 Two things, the event was interesting and very quirky and attracted media attention on its own, but the charity tie in in many markets made it easier for us to achieve even more media because we made each contest local.